 I examine how religious norms moderated the impact of early industrialization on fertility decline in France.
 Using plausibly exogenous variation in the adoption of steam engines and mechanized cotton spinning during the First Industrial Revolution, I find that industrialization reduced marital fertility, but only in less religious regions.
-This reduction was driven by increased human capital formation and structural transformation.
-These findings show that industrialization was a key driver of the fertility transition, but its effects in early stages were mediated by prevailing social norms.
-This demonstrates the importance of considering both economic incentives and cultural constraints in demographic change.
+This decline was driven by increased human capital formation and structural transformation.
+These findings show that industrialization was a key driver of the fertility transition, but that its early effects were mediated by prevailing social norms.
+The results underscore the importance of considering both economic incentives and cultural constraints in shaping demographic change.